aws-samples/sample-avp-iot-demo/README.md

 ## Author bios

-**Davide Merlin Davide**
+**Davide Merlin**

-David is a Delivery Consultant at AWS Professional Services based in Jersey City.
+Davide is a Cloud Application Architect at AWS Professional Services based in Jersey City.
 He specializes in backend development of cloud-native applications, with a focus on API architecture.
 In his free time, he enjoys playing video games, trying out new restaurants, and watching new